jpark651/WeatherApp/README.md

-# Team 19 - Weather App
+# Team 19 - WeatherApp

-Made for the second-yera Introduction to Software Engineering course in the Department of Computer Science at Western University in London, Ontario, Canada
+Made for the second-year CS2212b: Introduction to Software Engineering course in the Department of Computer Science at Western University in London, Ontario, Canada

 ## Synopsis

-o a short (1-2 sentences) description of what the program does o a short description of how the project is implemented.
-Include details: like that it connects to openweathe
+WeatherApp is a weather-viewing program that allows users to view the current, short- and long-term forecasts in their current location.

+WeatherApp was developed in Java and has a Swing graphical user interface.
+The program obtains its weather data by connecting to [openweathermap.org](http://openweathermap.org/api)'s API.
+Data from openweathermap.org's API is obtained in JSON format and handled using [json.org](http://www.json.org/java/index.html)'s source code.

 ## Installation